Disability, Employment

 Using her NDIS plan

-Sharon’s NDIS supports have helped her:
+Sharon’s NDIS supports have helped her in securing paid employment, as well as:

 • greater independence through learning to catch public transport

-• increased skills and confidence through on work training
+• increased skills and confidence through on-work training